 Now was Lord Palmerston destined to sustain two memorable defeats.
-The 7th clause being proposed, which fixes the number of the Council at fifteen, and provides that, they shall be partly nominated and partly elected, Lord Palmerston moved two amendments, first, that the Council should be composed of not more than twelve members; secondly, that these members should all be nominated by the Crown.
+The 7th clause being proposed, which fixes the number of the Council at fifteen, and provides that they shall be partly nominated and partly elected, Lord Palmerston moved two amendments, first, that the Council should be composed of not more than twelve members; secondly, that these members should all be nominated by the Crown.
 Upon the first amendment Lord Palmerston was beaten by a majority of 62, and on the second by a majority of 93!
-And, amidst the exulting shouts of the Ministerialists, disappeared corded their votes on Mr. Milner Gibson's amendment to the Conspiracy Bill, that the Palmerston bubble had burst for ever; but to the bulk of society the truth was not, at first, so apparent, and great efforts were made to prevent its development.
+And, amidst the exulting shouts of the Ministerialists, disappeared the last remnant of the Palmerston prestige.
+Reflective men perceived, from the moment when a majority recorded their votes on Mr. Milner Gibson's amendment to the Conspiracy Bill, that the Palmerston bubble had burst for ever; but to the bulk of society the truth was not, at first, so apparent, and great efforts were made to prevent its development.
 Now, however, no amount of ingenuity can conceal or mitigate the fact that Lord Palmerston has been defeated in his own House of Commons, and on a field of battle deliberately chosen by himself, by a majority of 98.

 It may reasonably be presumed that Lord Palmerston was aware he would be defeated, though he could not have anticipated that his defeat would be of so decisive a character.
 It may be asked why, if Lord Palmerston had reason to suppose he would be in a minority, should he move his amendments?
 He was constrained by circumstances.
-Lord Palmorston, contrary to all precedent, had, after retiring from office, kept his own India Bill on the "Vates" as a minatory notice to his successors.
-The number of Councillors and the mode of their appointment were the great points of difference between his bill and the measure of the Government, and intended to lay down th Channel Islands Submarine more than once, during the discussions on the latter, he was remarked, as ominous, that Mr. Fitzgerald was the House upon the two questions.
-To have shrunk from the conflict when the occasion offered, would, perhaps, have been more damaging than deleat, for it would have provoked contempt.
-Lord Palmerston evidently felt the severity of the blow indicted this evening, and his depressed and even dejected air on entering the House, after the second division, contrasted strongly with the jaunty and confident manner in which, a few months since, he used to stride along the floor and take his seat on the other side of the table.
+Lord Palmerston, contrary to all precedent, had, after retiring from office, kept his own India Bill on the "Vates" as a minatory notice to his successors.
+The number of Councillors and the mode of their appointment were the great points of difference be-THE CHANNEL ISLANDS TELEGRAPH. -- It was at first tween his bill and the measure of the Government, and the House upon the two questions.
+To have shrunk from the conflict when the occasion offered, would, perhaps, have been more damaging than defeat, for it would have provoked contempt.
+Lord Palmerston evidently felt the severity of the blow inflicted this evening, and his depressed and even dejected air on entering the House, after the second division, contrasted strongly with the jaunty and confident manner in which, a few months since, he used to stride along the floor and take his seat on the other side of the table.